Turkish interior design style: key elements and inspiration

 Add privacy and visual intrigue with a wood or metal folding screen featuring traditional latticework or geometric carvings.
 Place a screen to separate sleeping and living areas, or simply as a decorative backdrop for your sofa.
 Choose a filter-light design to keep the space from feeling too closed in while still introducing an architectural touch.

 Choose artwork depicting Anatolian landscapes, calligraphy, or historical scenes.
-Mix paintings with contemporary prints for an effortless, layered wall.
+Mix paintings with contemporary prints for an natural, layered wall.
 You can also frame antique textiles or handwoven fragments for an authentic, textural display.
 The goal is to celebrate Turkish influences in ways that feel personal and collected over time.

 Set the sensory tone with candles or incense reminiscent of Turkish markets—think rose, amber, or sandalwood.
 Style hand-poured candles in decorative holders on tables or bathroom counters.
 Scent is an often-overlooked design layer, adding dimension to your spaces and inviting relaxation for everyone who enters.